jguida941/PyTree/README.md

 ## 🚧 Project Status

 This is a personal educational project developed for learning purposes.
-The code is publicly available for reference and educational use under the MIT License.
+For education or personal, no commericial use.

 **Repository Policy:** This is maintained as a solo educational project.
 While I appreciate interest in the project, I'm not accepting pull requests, issues, or external contributions at this time.